“THE BIG CHANGE”

-From a city trip to Antwerp, they both crushed with the Harbour district.
-They decided to move to Antwerp when they found a unique setting for their dream.
+From a city trip to Antwerp some time ago, they both crushed for the Harbour district.
+They decided to move to Antwerp after having found a unique setting for their dream.
 An old industrial factory in the Red District Area.
 They took several years to break the walls and shape their nest from scratch.
 Paris Texas Antwerp was born.

-Paris Texas Antwerp cultivated a cutting edge multidisciplinary space, where everything could happen.
-It was used as a meeting spot for artistic dialogue, a gallery and the place where Nathalie and Time lived.
+For years, Paris Texas Antwerp cultivated a cutting edge multidisciplinary space, where everything could happen.
+It was used as a meeting spot for artistic dialogue, a gallery and the home where Nathalie and Time lived.

-Nowadays, Nathalie & Tim are getting back to the roots.
-They sold Paris Texas Antwerp, to start a new journey in the South of France in order to connect with nature and create a new scenic poetry.
-The big change compared to her life as an architect, is that they will live within their atelier, close to nature / their main source of inspiration, and where they can manipulate and experiment their own dreams and fantasies.
+Today, Nathalie & Tim moved back to the roots.
+They sold Paris Texas Antwerp, to start a new journey in the South of France in order to get closer to nature and create a new scenic poetry.
+The big change compared to her previous life as an architect, is that they will live within their atelier, close to nature / their main source of inspiration, and where they can manipulate and experiment their own dreams and fantasies.

-Before they moved to the Ventoux area, we talked to Nathalie and stepped into her curious Wonderland.
+Before they moved to the Ventoux area, we talked to Nathalie and dreamt away in her curious Wonderland.

 Word chosen by Nathalie : EMOTION.

 1/ The last time you used / heard / experienced this word?

 Very easy to me.
 Every day I need emotion.
 In my creation, my ideas, but most of all, I feel emotion in Belgian Design.
 It’s completely “out of the box”.
 Not like French design, where we feel a certain rigidity.
 In Belgian Design, you feel a particular artistic language recognised on a worldwide scale.
 Reason why is probably related to the surrealistic movement.